Back

 How were you diagnosed with ACC?

-So I had my operation on 24th October 2018 and it was successful, although I suffered from aspirant trachea during the operation and that is why I am using an electrolarynx because I am not suitable for an in-dwelling tracheaoesophageal prosthesis attempt, because of the split in the trachea right on the point where the tip would have gone and that's why I have got this.
+So I had my operation on 24th of October 2018 and it was successful, although in fact I suffered from a split trachea during the operation and that is why I am using an electrolarynx because I am not suitable for an in-dwelling tracheo esophogeal prothesis, a TEP, because of the split in the trachea right on the point where the TEP would have gone, so that's why I’ve got this.

 Have you had any treatment recently?

-So basically how SABR works is that it is only used on tumours that are less than 5cm and I feel alright with it.
-A little tired but it's alot less dramatic than standard radiotherapy.
+So basically how SABR works is that it is only used on tumours which are less than 5cm and I feel alright with it.
+A little tired but it's a lot less dramatic than standard radiotherapy.

 *More details on 'SABR' or 'Stereotactic Ablative Body Radiotherapy' can be found here.